- Initial inspection and basic disassembly

 I usually replace old electrolytic aluminum capacitors to fresh ones even if they look okay.
 It does not cost much, but will save the question regarding if original ones are good or bad, or at borderline.
 Important to keep same voltage and capacitance rating, and ESR/ESL spec as original caps, unless you really know what you are doing.

 Now take a look on PCB and fix issues as we go.
-Order is
+Order listed as diagnostics were done.

 A7 Front panel